International Pathway Programmes

 If you are not sure which class you should attend, access your timetable or e-mail:

-Your teaching materials will be available on Aula a mobile-first, interactive teaching and learning environment which is at the heart of your learning experience whether you are studying remotely, on-campus, or a blend of both.
-Use the link to find out more about getting started on Aula.
+Your teaching materials will be available on Aula, a mobile-first, interactive teaching and learning environment which is at the heart of your learning experience whether you are studying remotely, on-campus, or a blend of both.
+Use the link to find out more about how to use Aula.

 As an international student, you will have temporary access to Aula through the Welcome Portal and once your enrolment is fully completed your access will be permanent.